OUR RESPONSE TO COVID-19

 For those unable to use video conferencing, telephone consultations are still available.

 Patients to be seen are asked to wait in their car (especially in unpleasant weather), or on our front porch, until called by the doctor.
 If you are walking to the clinic and prefer to wait indoors, there is limited seating available in our waiting room.
 Anyone in the waiting room must be free of symptoms of the coronavirus.
 They will be kept a safe distance apart.

 Any person entering the building must wear a mask and use the hand sanitiser at the front door.

 Please DO NOT enter the building if you have any symptoms of COVID-19 (loss of sense of smell or taste, cough, sore throat, runny nose, shortness of breath or fever) or you are in mandatory self-isolation or quarantine.

 The staff at Prahran East Medical Centre thank you very much for your kind cooperation and understanding.

-The fees for phone consultations are the same as face-to-face visits and are time-based.
+The fees for telehealth and phone consultations are the same as face-to-face visits and are time-based.
 See our Fees page.